Field Notes: How I Use Our Performance Marketing AI for Real Client Work

 What I Did Next:

-My role wasn’t just to accept everything Prism suggested blindly.
+This is a fantastic start, but I didn’t just accept everything Prism suggested blindly.
 I:

-• Immediately shift 15–20% of spend from low-performing markets (like France) to stronger ones (Norway, Italy, Spain).
+- Act: Immediately reallocate 15–20% of spend from low-performing markets (like France) to stronger ones (Norway, Italy, Spain) for quick wins.

-• Launch a focused DPA campaign with winter sports products, timed ahead of the seasonal peak.
+- Recommend: Launch a DPA campaign focused on winter sports products, timed ahead of the seasonal peak, to capture demand.

 Prism gave me speed and objectivity.
 I provided strategy and context.

-Together, we moved from “what should we do?” to a concrete roadmap—in a single day.
+Together, we moved from “what should we do?” to a concrete roadmap- in a few minutes.

 Example 2: Creative Analysis – Are Our Static Ads Still Working?